 In 2016, I published Universal Play Therapy: A Guide for Supporting Young Children’s Development.
 The guide prepares parents to conduct special play times with their children using simple, yet effective interaction skills.
 Since its release, I have utilized the Universal Play Therapy model dozens of times with parents and their children in my office.
 Others from across the US and abroad have purchased the guide and conducted play sessions independently in their homes.
 In this challenging time, Universal Play Therapy is an ideal way for parents to support their children’s emotional coping skills.
 It provides guidance that includes implementing a structured daily routine, identifying a designated play space, the selection of toys, and clear and concise direction in conducting play sessions.
-Given that I am unable to see client’s face to face for some time, I am offering online play therapy for parents who are interested in working collaboratively to support their children.
+I will be unable to hold in-person play therapy sessions for the duration of the national social distancing guidelines that have been established due to the COVID-19 pandemic.
+However, I am offering online play therapy for parents who are interested in working collaboratively to support their children.
 In this arrangement, I will guide you through the process from start to finish, observe the play sessions remotely, and provide written feedback and follow-up.

 For New Jersey residents, Horizon Blue Cross/Blue Shield is accepted.
 If you are in network, the copay is waived.